kyletolle/the-mechanism-collection/index.md

 Across all these celestial bodies did the Song resonate and grow louder yet;
 driving them to seek out one another and form a symphony of individual instruments.
-And the stars and planets formed systems, galaxies, clusters.
+The stars and planets formed systems, galaxies, clusters - the Inanimate.
-Pockets of Song-sharers amid the Void.
-As a whole - the Inanimate.

-Now the Cosmos had been made through the death of the All, production of the Void, and the emotion of the Song imparted to the Elemental Bits.
+The Song endured and imparted its emotion upon the Elemental Bits, which coalesced stability amid the Void.
+And thus the Cataclysm wrought the Cosmos.

 ---